phuonganhniie/venice-parking-garage/README.md

 4. Upload your CSV file containing the historical data.

-5. Enter the desired occupancy rate (between 0 and 1) and the number of parking levels (greater than or equal to 1).
+5. Enter the desired occupancy rate (between 0 and 1) and the number of garage levels (greater than or equal to 1).

 6. Click "Submit" to calculate the recommended garage dimensions.